 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Association's basic financial statements.
-The Schedule of Budgeted and Actual Revenue - Cash Basis and Schedule of Budgeted and Actual Expenditures - Cash Basis are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The Schedule of Budgeted and Actual Revenue - Cash Basis, Schedule of Budgeted and Actual Expenditures - Cash Basis, and Notes to the Schedules of Budget and Actual Revenues and Expenditures are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The Schedule of Budgeted and Actual Revenue - Cash Basis and Schedule of Budgeted and Actual Expenditures - Cash Basis are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The Schedule of Budgeted and Actual Revenue - Cash Basis, Schedule of Budgeted and Actual Expenditures - Cash Basis, and Notes to the Schedules of Budget and Actual Revenues and Expenditures is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Budgeted and Actual Revenue - Cash Basis and Schedule of Budgeted and Actual Expenditures - Cash Basis are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the Schedule of Budgeted and Actual Revenue - Cash Basis, Schedule of Budgeted and Actual Expenditures - Cash Basis, and Notes to the Schedules of Budget and Actual Revenues and Expenditures are fairly stated, in all material respects, in relation to the basic financial statements as a whole.